Honey, I Shrunk the Audience!: Synopsis

-Wayne accepts his award and begins his speech, but he is interrupted by Nick warning of a "big, humongous problem."
+Wayne accepts his award and begins his speech, but he is interrupted by Nick warning him.
 Diane then says, "Wayne, you didn't!"
 He then responds with, "Honey, I did!
 I blew up the dog!"
-The now-giant Quark walks out onto the stage and the curtain closes while viewers hear the Imagination Institute's crew trying to stop him from crushing the place.
-He then finds his way through the curtain and sneezes on the audience for the finale (which triggers hidden water sprayers in the back of the seats), closing the show.
-Diane then says, "Bad boy Quark!
-You know better than that!"
-As they leave, the audience can hear the commotion from backstage continue.
+The now-giant Quark walks out onto the stage and the curtain closes while viewers hear the Imagination Institute's crew trying to wrangle him.
+He then finds his way through the curtain and sneezes on the audience, closing the show.
+As the audience leaves, the commotion from backstage continue.